1

 • Luxury Limousine

-Providers must provide services in compliance with7 state and federal laws.
+Providers must provide services in compliance with seven (7) state and federal laws.

 In this case, the taxi company agrees to the Health First Colorado reimbursement for mobility /ambulatory vehicles.
 A mobility vehicle may submit claims using wheelchair van procedure codes only when the member is a wheelchair user and the vehicle has been modified with appropriate wheelchair equipment.
 If these requirements are not met, the mobility/ambulatory vehicle may not bill using wheelchair van codes.
-(See Wheelchair Van)
+Refer to the Wheelchair Van section.

 Mobility/ambulatory vehicle transportation is a Health First Colorado benefit when the member's medical or physical condition precludes the use of member-purchased public or private transportation, or other less costly modes of Health First Colorado transportation.
 The SDE is responsible for ensuring documentation from the member's medical professional indicates, in writing, the member is unable to use less costly modes of NEMT services (e.g., mileage reimbursement, bus tickets).